maurogull/handvector/README.md

 # handvector

-With this tool I try to find bezier curves from hand written strokes, i.e. "vectorize".
+With this tool I try to find Bézier curves from hand written strokes, i.e. "vectorize".
 This program is supposed to be used with a drawing tablet (Wacom...).

 At the time of this development I was studying typography (typeface) design.
 Initial paper drawings are key to this design process.

-Bezier curves used in typefaces have to follow certain criteria, in order to be later rasterized on a screen properly.
-This program implement that rules.
+Bézier curves used in typefaces should follow certain criteria in order to be later rasterized on a screen properly.
+This program implement those rules.

 ## Design

-Algorithm works in three steps:
+The algorithm works in three steps:
 1. Extract points from a raw drawing (bitmap) on a canvas
-2. Discover paths from step 1 points list
+2. Discover paths from step 1 points-list
-3. Discover nodes in step 2 strokes list and proceed to estimate beziers
+3. Discover nodes from step 2 strokes-list and proceed to estimate Béziers

 ## Techologies